Archive: This is the intelligence report from April 3, 2026. View the latest report →

 Operational Impact

-OPERATIONAL IMPACT: If you have expat personnel in Tbilisi, mandate identity verification for all utility workers and restrict movement near Parliament.
+OPERATIONAL IMPACT: If you have expat personnel in Tbilisi, mandate identity verification for all utility workers and restrict movement near the Parliament building.

 Full situation report →